NASDAQ: TLRY

 Competition is also based on product innovation, product quality, price, brand recognition and loyalty, effectiveness of marketing and promotional activity, the ability to identify and satisfy consumer preferences, as well as convenience and service.

 Internationally, cannabis companies are limited to those countries which have adopted a drug policy that has legalized various aspects of the cultivation, distribution, sale or use of medical cannabis.
 These disparate frameworks previously have created a barrier to entry for competitors.
-While navigating these regulatory frameworks remains challenging, we continue to observe more entrants into various markets, especially Germany and Australia.
+While navigating these regulatory frameworks remains challenging, we continue to observe more entrants into various markets, especially Germany and Australia and have resultantly experienced increased price compression.

 We expect more countries to pass regulation allowing for the use of medical and/or recreational cannabis.
 While expansion of the global cannabis market will provide more opportunities to grow our international business, we also expect to experience increased global competition.